Opportunities Lurk in London Property Market for Keen Investors

 Opening new offices in a region with a sizeable proportion of HNWs makes sense for the independent brokerage that has access to 250 banks worldwide.

-“We’ve seen a 31 percent increase in GCC-based clients looking for financing solutions in the UK and Europe,” he says.
+“We’ve seen a 31% increase in GCC-based clients looking for financing solutions in the UK and Europe,” he says.

 However, the London property market still holds value, according to Johncox.
 “Despite there being much doom and gloom reported in the London property market, high net worth (HNW) investors are still savvy in seeking opportunities,” he says.